 Author: Patrice St-Gelais <patrstg [at] users [dot] sourceforge [dot] net>

 Maintainer: luisf <trb7 [at] megamail [dot] pt>

 Build time (on reference hardware): 100% (relative to binutils)2

 Installed size (on reference hardware): 4.90 MB, 62 files

-Dependencies (build time detected): 00-dirtree atk bash binutils cairo coreutils diffutils expat findutils fontconfig freetype gawk gcc gettext glib glibc glitz grep gtk+2 gtkglext xorgproto libice libpng libsm libx11 libxau libxcursor libxdmcp libxext libxfixes libxi libxinerama libxmu libxrandr libxrender libxt linux-header make mesa net-tools pango patch pkgconfig xorgproto sed sysfiles tar util-linux xorgproto zlib
+Dependencies (build time detected): 00-dirtree atk binutils cairo coreutils diffutils expat findutils fontconfig freetype gawk gettext glib glitz grep gtk+2 gtkglext xorgproto libice libpng libsm libx11 libxau libxcursor libxdmcp libxext libxfixes libxi libxinerama libxmu libxrandr libxrender libxt linux-header make mesa net-tools pango patch pkgconfig xorgproto sed sysfiles tar util-linux xorgproto zlib

 Installed files (on reference hardware):

 1) This page was automatically generated from the T2 package source.
 Corrections, such as dead links, URL changes or typos need to be performed directly on that source.

 2) Compatible with Linux From Scratch's "Standard Build Unit" (SBU).